Let’s Get Cooking: Marine Stoves for a Gourmet Galley

 - Condense food and storage - Your boat galley's limited space also means you'll need to put on your creative thinking cap when it comes to food and accessory storage.

 - Combine Cleaning products - The same Better Boat scuff erasers you use on the rest of the boat can be used to remove stains, drips and such from your marine stove.
 Simply wet, squeeze and wipe.
 For tough stains, accidental boil-overs and rust buildup, stainless steel scrubbers work wonders on pots and pans.
-Even 100% biodegradable boat soap can be used for dish washing chores.
+Even 100% biodegradable boat soap can be used for dishwashing chores along with a microfiber cloth.

 Types of Marine Stove Fuels